Bamboozlerrl/Rule-Edits/README.md

       - (iii) Players will not be permitted to switch positions to circumvent these rules.
       - (iv) It is the responsibility of the player to confirm their eligibility for the draft.
     - (b) Players with fewer than 110 minutes minutes of competitive experience will be eligible to sign up for the Novice league draft even if they did not enter the Majors or Minors league drafts unless deemed too skilled by the CRC.
 Any other signups will be sparingly approved on a case by case basis.
-    - (c) Players removed from the a league draft by the CRC are not eligible to enter the following lower-league drafts.
+    - (c) Players removed from a league draft by the CRC are not eligible to enter the following lower-league drafts.
     - (d) Signups indicating zero availability on all game nights will be contacted by the CRC and removed if a conclusion cannot be reached.
     - (e) Players determined to be manipulating their value prior to the draft may be removed from the draft and/or subject to punishment in NALTP.
 See [Article IX, Section D](#section-d---stock-manipulation) for more information on draft stock manipulation.
     - (f) All other eligibility and restriction cases will be dealt with on a case-by-case measure through the CRC.